 Should I speak to an architect before buying a renovation property?

-Architects can provide a quick feasibility review using:
+Architects can provide an early sense-check using:

-- Estate agent floor plans and photos
+Estate agent floor plans and photos

-- Your renovation wish list
+Your renovation wish list (e.g. open-plan kitchen, loft, side return)

 This means you can walk into a viewing already knowing whether the property aligns with your goals and budget.